(A) This rule describes the responsibilities of the administrative agency.

 (b) Upon receiving a report of a change in circumstances that could affect an individual's eligibility for medical assistance.

-(1) When determining an individual's eligibility for medical assistance coverage, the agency must use the form (or an electronic equivalent) designated by the administrative agency to report:
+(1) When determining an individual's eligibility for medical assistance coverage, the agency shall use the form (or an electronic equivalent) designated by the administrative agency to report:

 (a) Possible health insurance coverage of an individual.
-A separate report must be made for each possible health insurance policy.
+A separate report shall be made for each possible health insurance policy.

 (b) Potential TPL due to an injury, disability or court order.

-(2) At renewal, or upon any reported change, the administrative agency must compare the individual's current information to the information on the most recent ODM 06612 "Health Insurance Information Sheet" (rev. 07/2014) or ODM 06613 "Accident/Injury Insurance Information (rev. 07/2014).
-If any information has changed, the administrative agency must report the changes to ODM by submitting a new ODM 06612 or ODM 06613, or an electronic equivalent.
+(2) At renewal, or upon any reported change, the administrative agency shall compare the individual's current information to the information on the most recent ODM 06612 "Health Insurance Information Sheet" (rev. 9/2016) or ODM 06613 "Accident/Injury Insurance Information (rev. 12/2016).
+When any information has changed, the administrative agency shall report the changes to ODM by submitting a new ODM 06612 or ODM 06613, or an electronic equivalent.

-(3) Upon a request by ODM, the administrative agency must contact the individual to obtain information about potential TPL.
-If the individual fails to cooperate, the agency must propose to terminate or deny the individual's medical assistance for failure to cooperate, as set forth in paragraph (I)(3) of this rule.
+(3) Upon a request by ODM, the administrative agency shall contact the individual to obtain information about potential TPL.
+When the individual fails to cooperate, the agency shall propose to terminate or deny the individual's medical assistance for failure to cooperate, as set forth in paragraph (I)(3) of this rule.

-(O) Upon a report (verbal or written) of a change of address within the state of Ohio, the administrative agency must:
+(O) Upon a report (verbal or written) of a change of address within the state of Ohio, the administrative agency shall:

 (1) Give or mail to the individual a notice meeting the voter registration requirements of section 3503.10 of the Revised Code, and advise the individual that, upon request, the administrative agency will help the individual register to vote or update voter registration as outlined in rule 5101:1-2-15 of the Administrative Code.